Step 1: Patents

 1.9 Patents internationally

 The prerequisites for being granted and using a patent are ultimately regulated in national legislation.
 The general rule is therefore that a Swedish patent is required for protection in Sweden and that a Swedish patent has no effect abroad.
 Originally, the only option open to anyone wanting to obtain patent protection in Sweden was to submit an application to PRV.
-However, an alternative path has been available for the past 30 years or so.
+However, an alternative path is available.
 An application for a European patent can be submitted to the European Patent Office (EPO), which has its head office in Munich.
 If the EPO approves an application and grants a European patent, the applicant can request that the patent be granted validity in all or some of the European states participating in the collaboration.
 Within a certain period of time following the EPO’s decision, anyone who is granted a European patent can then notify PRV that the patent is to have the same effect in Sweden as a patent granted by PRV.
 PRV will not carry out any further assessment.
 The only requirements are that the patent holder submits a Swedish translation of the patent document or least the patent claims, and pays a fee for PRV to publish the translation.
 Once this has been done, the patent is valid as a Swedish patent.

 The EU has otherwise not had a particularly significant impact on patent legislation in Europe.
 However, some EU legal instruments have led to greater coordination of national rules.
 This particularly applies to a directive dating from 1998 concerning patentability for biotechnical inventions.
 The provisions concerning supplementary protection for patented pharmaceuticals and plant protection products are based on EU regulations.
 Internationally, the Paris Convention which was referred to in the introduction, should also be mentioned.
 In addition to the fact that actors from other convention states must be treated equality, the Paris Convention refers to the possibility of priority.
 Priority means that a party that has submitted a patent application in one country can then apply for a patent for the same invention in other convention states within a period of one year.
 Priority is important in ensuring that applications do not constitute a novelty destroying disclosure for each other.
 An applicant can thus submit an application to PRV and obtain a preliminary assessment after around six months.
 If the assessment is promising, the applicant can then submit corresponding applications in other countries during the rest of the year.